 Perfume Pagoda Festival

-When: Mid-January to March (Lunar Calendar)
+When: Mid-January to March (lunar calendar)

-Where: Huong Pagoda, near Hanoi
+Where: Huong Pagoda area, near Hanoi

 Lim Festival

-When: Around mid-February (before or after Tết)
+When: Around mid-February, before or after Tết

 Where: Bac Ninh Province, near Hanoi